-On the southern side of Texel island (The Netherlands), bordering the Marsdiep Inlet, long-term ebb-tidal dynamics built a sand flat (named "De Hors") where dunes have been emerging over the past 20 years, at least (Figure 1).
-The flat has an approximate area of $3 km^2$.
-According to Galiforni-Silva et al. (2018), around $1.2 \ 10^6 \ m^3$ of sand has been deposited in the dunes between the foredunes found along the Dutch coast away from inlets.
+On the southern side of Texel island (the Netherlands), bordering the Marsdiep Inlet, long-term ebb-tidal dynamics built a sand flat (named De Hors) where dunes have been emerging over the past 20 years, at least (Fig. 1).
+The flat has an approximate area of 3 km.
+According to Galiforni-Silva et al. (2018), around $1.2 \times 10^6$ m of sand has been deposited in the dunes between 1997 and 2015.
+Furthermore, the dune area at De Hors can be separated into three distinct zones: a western part, more exposed to wave action; a central zone; and an eastern part, which receives less wave action.
+According to Galiforni-Silva et al. (2018), the western zone accounted for 60% of the total dune volume increase, which emerged mostly as a linear dune ridge, similar to the foredunes found along the Dutch coast away from inlets.
 The central dune zone accounted for about 30% of the total dune volume increase and emerged as coppice-like dunes.
 The eastern zone presented the lowest dune volume increase and evolved as a linear dune ridge.